ahmed0316/Machine-Learning---AssessChallenge---F2021/readme.txt

 Raw statscan data is found in 'data.csv'.

 It is cleaned using the script CleanData.py which outputs a new data file: data.csv.

-NOTE: Excel file was too large to be uploaded on GitHub.